 (Admin Panel => STORES => Tax Rules)

-2nd step: Click on Add New Tax Rule
+- The 2nd step: Click on Add New Tax Rule

-3rd step: Add tax rule information
+- The 3rd step: Add tax rule information

 First, you must set the rule name.

 Second, choose among available tax rates applied to this new rule.
-To add the new tax rates, click on Add New Tax Rate and fulfill required information.
+To add the new tax rates, click on Add New Tax Rate and fulfill the required information.

-4th step: Complete Additional Settings
+- The 4th step: Complete Additional Settings

 You must expand the Additional Settings field to see it completely.

 First, you must select the Customer Tax Class and Product Tax Class belonging to this new rule.
-You can also create new tax class.
+You can also create a new tax class.